poiyomi/PoiyomiDocs/docs/shading/reflections-and-specular.md

 - `Type`: **Float**, Range: `0.0 - 1.0`

 Smoothness of the 2nd specular layer.
 This value scales the same way as Smoothness.

-## Fallback Cubemap

-- `Type`: **Cubemap** Texture (sRGB **ON**)

-Cubemap to use if a reflection probe is not defined.
-This is used to provide a fallback reflection for maps, or areas of maps, that don't have a reflection probe defined.

-### Force Fallback

-- `Type`: **Checkbox**

-Forces the material to always use the fallback cubemap.
-This is useful for forcing a specific reflection for stylized models.

 ### Lit Fallback